 In the East Texas Regional Airport neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 71.4% of commuters carpool here, which is more than in 100.0% of all U.S. neighborhoods.

-Owner-occupied real estate dominates the East Texas Regional Airport neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.8% of neighborhoods in America.
+Real estate in the East Texas Regional Airport neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.8% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 33.3% of the residential real estate vacant, the East Texas Regional Airport neighborhood claims the distinction of having a higher vacancy rate than 96.3% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 NeighborhoodScout's exclusive research identifies the East Texas Regional Airport neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 42.9% of its working residents employed in such fields, which is a higher proportion than 96.1% of American neighborhoods.